NASA-IMPACT/Blaze-Framework/HLS_To_Cloud/README.md

 ### This directory contains instructions to transfer HLS Datasets to any Cloud Data Storage

 ### Note:
-For the Egress cross reduction, NASA S3 buckets only provide data for clients live in US-West-2 region.
+To limit the potential for unbounded egress costs, the NASA S3 buckets only provide data for clients that live in US-West-2 region.
 Because of that, this transfer platform should be installed in US-West-2 VMs.
-All the egress transfer cost is billed to your account
+All the egress transfer cost from VMs in us-west-2 to any other region in AWS or any other cloud environment will be billed to your account

 ### Transfer Architecture
-Below diagram shows the top level transfer architecture to move data from NASA S3 buckets to any cloud resource endpoint you select
+The diagram below shows the top level transfer architecture to move data from NASA S3 buckets to any cloud resource endpoint

 ![Transfer Architecture](transfer-architecture.jpg)

 ### Deployment

-Deployment of the platform includes installation of Data Transfer Layer mentioned in the above daigram and registering source and destination storages in the Data Transfer Layer
+Deployment of the platform includes installation of the Data Transfer Layer mentioned in the above diagram and registering source and destination storages in the Data Transfer Layer

 #### Prerequisites

-To have a minimal transfer layer, there should be 2 EC2 VMS (one for MFT Master and one for MFT Agent) created inside us-west-2 region.
+To have a minimal transfer layer, there should be 2 EC2 VMs (one for MFT Master and one for MFT Agent) created inside us-west-2 region.
 These VMs should have following features
 * Both should have a public host name / ip assigned to ssh from outside
 * Both should share a private VPC with private ips for each VM
 * Should be initialized with Ubuntu Server 22.04 LTS (HVM) image